felixlopz/hubrise-test-task/content/apps/prestashop/en/push-catalog.md

   description: Find out how to push your HubRise catalog to PrestaShop, how items and options are encoded, and which features are supported.
 ---

-You can use PrestaShop Bridge to push your HubRise catalog directly into your PrestaShop store with a single click.
+You can use PrestaShop Bridge to push your HubRise catalog directly into your PrestaShop store.
 Also, you can update the availability of your items on PrestaShop every time this changes on HubRise.

-This page explains how you can push your catalog, what information is sent to PrestaShop, and how you can update your inventory availability.
+This page explains how you can push your catalog, what information is sent to PrestaShop, and how you can synchronise your inventory.

 ## Push Your Catalog

 PrestaShop Bridge lets you push your HubRise catalog to PrestaShop.
-You can let PrestaShop Bridge push your catalog automatically every time it is updated on HubRise, or manually push it when needed.
+You can let PrestaShop Bridge push your catalog automatically every time it is updated on HubRise, or push it manually when needed.

 ### Populate a HubRise Catalog